McOwino20/EduTech_Insights/academics/e-documents/README.md

 ### Project Progress

-This project is **Under Development** to bring learners,educator and professionals more enhanced experience.**Expect more Tech developments from McOwino**
+This project is **Under Development** to bring learners,educator and professionals more enhanced experience.**Expect more Tech developments from McOwino**.